EVERYDAY CARE, THE PALLIATIVE WAY: Equipping care teams to support what matters to residents and families

 - What Matters Most To Me worksheet (Vancouver Coastal Health)

-Care focuses on recognizing and relieving symptoms early.
-Addressing comfort is a key aspect of a palliative approach to provide care aligned with the resident’s values and goals for their comfort, functionality, and well-being.
+Addressing comfort by recognizing and relieving symptoms early is a key aspect of a palliative approach to care

 Put comfort into every care decision.